ColoradoSchoolOfMines/show-and-tell/README.md

         gem install font-awesome-sass
         gem install bootstrap-sass

-4. Install the following Python libraries:
+4. Install the following Python libraries.
+(Pip is probably the easiest way to do this.)

         sqlalchemy
         kajiki
         bottle
         PyYaml
+        validators

 5. Run the app by running `app.py` and navigating in your browser to `localhost:8080`